davidgomes/dotfiles/README.md

-# OS X Dotfiles
+# macOS Dotfiles

-These are my OS X dotfiles.
+These are my macOS dotfiles.

-## Setting up OS X
+## Setting up macOS

 This is a list of things I have todo when setting up a new OS X system.
 I decided to write it all here because I forget about many of these things